furbski/furbski.github.io/README.md

 Since my strategy is to build a reputation through self hosted and published content, this is going to be necessary in the coming months and years, but for now I just need to be able to point people to a portfolio.

+The new version will be available at lyrebird.netlify.app until I migrate to the lyrebird.audio domain.